openEOPlatform/documentation/getting-started/javascript/index.md

 No further action is required, if you have installed the client via npm.
 :::

-As OpenID Connect authentication is a bit more complex and depends on the environment your are using it in (e.g. Browser or Node), please refer to the  [JavaScript client documentation](https://open-eo.github.io/openeo-js-client/latest/OidcProvider.html) and the documentation to join the [Free Tier](../../join/free_tier.md) or the [Early Adopter program](../../join/early_adopter.md).
+As OpenID Connect authentication is a bit more complex and depends on the environment your are using it in (e.g. Browser or Node), please refer to the  [JavaScript client documentation](https://open-eo.github.io/openeo-js-client/latest/OidcProvider.html) and the documentation to join the [Free Trial](../../join/free_trial.md).

 ## Creating a (user-defined) process